pierrepo/mdner/README.md

 ## 🚀 Try MDNER

-In order to run an exemple, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and evaluate it.
+In order to run an example, you can launch a website with [Streamlit](https://streamlit.io/) to apply the MDNER model to a text and evaluate it.
 Simply enter the name of the model as an argument, as in the following command :

 ```
 streamlit run scripts/MDner.py -- --model my_model